 Have you ever noticed that when we get a winter storm warning in New Jersey, everyone runs out and buys eggs, milk, and bread?
 I once heard a local radio personality muse that people must make a lot of French toast when we have a blizzard.

-While the comment was tongue-in-cheek, most of us understand stocking up on staples when storm is coming, and eggs, bread, and milk are often considered staples.
+While the comment was tongue-in-cheek, most of us understand stocking up on staples when a storm is coming, and eggs, bread, and milk are often considered staples.
 However, in the event of a true weather emergency, they would be of little utility in helping weather a storm.
-Instead, disaster preparedness experts suggest that people have a disaster preparedness kit prepared in the event that a winter weather becomes more than an inconvenience.
+Instead, disaster preparedness experts suggest that people have a disaster preparedness kit prepared if winter weather becomes more than an inconvenience.

-At First Choice Heating and Cooling, our maintenance and repair programs help our customers prevent and avoid many winter heat emergencies, but we cannot prevent winter storms.
-So, we have prepared a short disaster-checklist to help our New Jersey customers make it through our winter weather:
+At First Choice Plumbing, Heating & Air Conditioning, our maintenance and repair programs help our customers prevent and avoid many winter heat emergencies, but we cannot prevent winter storms.
+So, we have prepared a short disaster checklist to help our New Jersey customers make it through our winter weather:

 - Prepare for power outages.
 Winter storms often mean interruptions in service.
-Do you have flashlights, electric radios, extra batteries, auxiliary chargers for cell-phones?
-Remember that when the power is down, you probably will not be able to access Wi-Fi; and do you have an old-fashioned way to get news and updates, like a weather radio?
+Do you have flashlights, electric radios, extra batteries, and auxiliary chargers for cell phones?
+Remember that when the power is down, you probably will not be able to access Wi-Fi; do you have an old-fashioned way to get news and updates, like a weather radio?

 - Make sure you have plenty of drinking water.
 If water service is interrupted, it can take days to restore service, and weather conditions can keep you from going to buy drinking water.
 The guideline is to keep three gallons of drinking water, per person, stored in the household.
 Don’t forget extra water for pets!